 To a significant degree, at least.
 Assume you’re seeking work and the hiring manager is torn between two candidates.

-If all other circumstances are equal, employers will prefer the applicant with honors.
+If all other circumstances are equal, employers will prefer the applicant with honours.

-However, don’t think that graduating with honors is the only way to get a job.
+However, don’t think that graduating with honours is the only way to get a job.

 It isn’t even the most basic solution.